aevans1/counting_particles_paper/README.md

    Scripts implementing ensemble reweighting and deconvolution methods used in the manuscript (primarily `compute_weights.py` and `utils.py`).

 3. **Figure generation**
-   Scripts used to generate manuscript figures from precomputed data.
-   (LE: is this in zenodo or data in this repo?)
+   Scripts used to generate manuscript figures from precomputed data in the `data/` folder of this repo.

 ---